 Guidelines for Holiday Decorations

-Artificial Trees should be labelled as being constructed of non-combustible materials.
+Artificial Trees should be labeled as being constructed of non-combustible materials.

 - Use only Underwriter's laboratories approved cool bulbs in light strings as well as other decorative materials and equipment.

 - Tree decorations must also be fire resistant.
 Electric Lights must not be used on metallic trees.

 - DO NOT place trees or any materials in hallways, stairways, on in front of doors.

 - DO NOT use straw, straw bales, hay, corn fodder or any other type of natural vegetation in any University facility for decorations.

 - DO NOT use cotton batting, flock or paper unless the materials have been treated and listed as fire resistant.